wcmaart/collections-explorer/readme-architecture.md

           - QuerySearchResults
             ```
             Runs the search with an ApolloProvider and a react-apollo Query component
-            The Query component returns a child via a function
+            The Query component returns a child which is a closure function
-            with params: ({ loading, error, data }).
+            passing the following params: ({ loading, error, data }).
-            That function returns the SearchResultsWrapper
+            This function returns the SearchResultsWrapper.
             ```
             - SearchResultsWrapper
               ```
-                Renders search result related components like search filters
-                and pagination.
-Depending on the filter state,
-                renders various search views.
-                Let's focus on the SearchResults view
+                Adds the pagination UI as appropriate, and renders the SearchResults View.
               ```
               - SearchResults
                 ```